 “Not your ordinary breakfast,” said a woman visiting Cleveland from Pittsburgh.

-“Everything Carrie makes is fresh,” said Kelly Wright.
+“Everything Carrie makes is fresh,” said Kelly.
 “Nothing comes out of a zip lock bag or frozen.
 There are as many local products as we can find.
 Those eggs are cracked exactly when you order your omelets.

 A single woman twice over, she lives alone.
 “I was in a gay relationship for nine years, but I lost that gene.
 I don’t know what happened.
 I stopped being gay.”
 After breaking up with her partner and selling their house, she married a man she had known in high school.